 About the Advice Line

-The Maternity and Babies Advice Line provides services to expectant mothers and new parents, guardians or caregivers of newborn babies in rural and remote First Nations communities in BC.
-Family members and healthcare providers can also receive support.
+The Maternity and Babies Advice Line (MaBAL) offers services to providers who are caring for expectant mothers and new parents, or guardians/caregivers of newborn babies in rural and remote communities in BC, including First Nations communities.

-Doctors in the service provide advice on urgent and non-urgent maternal and child health topics.
-Topics can include pregnancy, birth and newborn care.
-The doctors can also arrange referrals to obstetricians or pediatricians, if needed.
+Virtual doctors who work on the MaBAL team provide advice on urgent and non-urgent maternal and newborn topics.
+Topics can include pregnancy, birth and newborn care, including breast-feeding.
+The doctors can also arrange for referrals to virtual pediatricians, if needed.

-The advice line service is available 24 hours a day, seven days a week via Zoom video conferencing.
-There are no appointment wait times.
+The advice line service is available to health care providers in rural and remote communities 24 hours a day, seven days a week via phone or Zoom video conferencing.

 How to Access the Advice Line